What is a Globulin Blood Test?

 Frequently Asked Questions

-If globulin levels fall below this normal range, it can indicate a number of serious health problems.
-Low globulin levels can be caused by renal disease, hepatic dysfunction, celiac disease, inflammatory bowel disease (IBD), and acute hemolytic anemia.
+If globulin levels fall below the normal range, it can indicate several serious health problems such as renal disease, hepatic dysfunction, celiac disease, inflammatory bowel disease (IBD), and acute hemolytic anemia.

 Protein levels in the blood are measured by globulin blood tests.
 High levels could indicate an autoimmune condition, infection, or malignancy.
 A low globulin level could indicate liver or kidney illness.